-Gillette Negligent Security Lawyer
+Gillette Negligent Security Attorneys

 It is unlikely that anything can be done to stop all crime.
 However, there are reasonable measures that should be taken by property owners to keep visitors safe.
 This includes the well-being of customers visiting a business, as well as the people who rent buildings and homes.

 If a property owner has failed to uphold basic standards of security and you have suffered for it, you need to contact an experienced Gillette premises liability attorney.
 Call Steven Titus & Associates, P.C., at (307) 257-7800 to find out what your legal options may be.

 Many businesses, like restaurants, bars, and retail establishments, rent their location from a property owner.
 While the people running a business are expected to make efforts to ensure that their property, employees, and customers are safe, the owner of the premises also has certain responsibilities.
 Rental properties should have locks on doors and windows, and be well-lit at night.
 Additional features, like security guards, are typically the responsibility of the company running a business at that location, rather than the property owner.